 Evodia (Evodia rutaecarpa)

-The deciduous tree is a native to China and has been used in Chinese medicine since the 1st century AD.
-Traditionally, evodia has been used to treat abdominal pain, headaches, diarrhea, and vomiting.
-Chinese studies have shown that the fruits of the tree reduce blood pressure (Chevallier, 2001).
+The deciduous tree is a native to China and has been used in Chinese medicine since the first century A.D.
+Evodia has traditionally been used to treat abdominal pain, headaches, diarrhea, and vomiting.
+The fruits of the tree may also reduce blood pressure.

-Consider tracking your triggers, symptoms, pain intensity and duration, and other related factors (such as the weather, menstrual cycle, activities, etc.) in a migraine journal or migraine app.
-Whether you choose pharmaceutical treatments, natural remedies, or a combination, having a thorough record of your experiences will help you and your doctor narrow down the best treatment for you.
+Consider tracking your triggers, symptoms, pain intensity and duration, and other related factors (such as the weather, menstrual cycle, and your activities) in a migraine journal or migraine app.
+Whether you choose pharmaceutical treatments, natural remedies, or a combination, having a thorough record of your experiences will help you and your doctor narrow down the best treatment options.